Skip to main content

 userpilot.anonymous()

-Anonymous users count towards your Monthly Active Users usage.
-Consider your MAU limits before using this method.
+Anonymous users are counted towards your Monthly Active Users usage.
+You should take your account’s MAU limit into consideration before applying this API.

-Triggers a specific experience programmatically using its unique ID.
+Trigger a specific experience programmatically using its ID.
 This API allows you to manually initiate an experience within your application.

 userpilot.endExperience()